iknowjason/CMLab/files/chef/chef-lab-guide.md

 ### Chef Master Server

 In this section, you'll set up the Chef Server on your Linux master server.
+SSH into the linux master Ubuntu 22.04 by looking at the results from ```terraform output```.

 1. Install Chef Server on Linux Master (lin1):
    ```bash